-Based on the preliminary assessment and initial consultation with some community members in selected villages, livelihood activities to be supported by the project were selected (this will require further consultation during the preparation of a full proposal).
+Based on the preliminary assessment and initial consultation with some community members and interviews with women of different age groups in selected villages in all five project sites, livelihood activities to be supported by the project were selected (this will require further consultation during the preparation of a full proposal).
 Support to these activities means the project will be investing the AF resources in livelihoods with high economic returns thus enhancing not only the livelihoods and wellbeing of the people of Zanzibar but also their resilience to climate change impacts.